 Isaga Bar and Restaurant

 For good food and a fun night out at a more local place, head to Isaga Bar and Restaurant.
 Here you’ll experience the typical Costa Rican bar night life.
-They serve typical food, have cheap beer and savory chiliguaro!
+They serve typical food, cheap beer and savory chiliguaro!

 El Barco